You need a trading backup plan … because your hardware is going to fail. Period.

 Needless to say, I learned a lesson or two from the experience.
 So time to re-visit my trading backup plan, update and improve it.
 It used to be a “Simple 5 Step Backup Plan” but it has needed to be expanded.
 So here’s my (new) “7 Step Trading Backup Plan” … learned the hard way.

-Trading backup plans are essential but often overlooked.
-As I see it there are 2 scenarios you need to plan for:
+As I see it, there are 3 disaster scenarios you need to plan for:

 - Internet failure from ISP outage, power blackout, etc.

 - Computer failure from hard disk crash, motherboard failure, etc.

 - Time it takes to replace hardware, restore Internet service, etc.

 The Internet failure is a minor inconvenience – as long as you can get out of any open positions.
 On the other hand, the computer failure can be serious.
 You can lose months of hard work and it can take weeks to restore your data and computer configuration.